Brightscout/mattermost-test-management/data/test-cases/plugins/zoom/general/Settings_slash_commands.md

 **Step 1**

-1. Enter the slash command `/zoom` in the chat in any desired channel or DM/GM on MM.
+1. Enter and run the slash command `/zoom` in the chat in any desired channel or DM/GM on MM.

 **Step 2**

-1. Enter the slash command `/zoom settings <command>` in the chat in any desired channel or DM/GM on MM.
+1. Enter and run the slash command `/zoom settings <command>` in the chat in any desired channel or DM/GM on MM.

 **Step 3**

-1. Enter the slash command `/zoom settings` in the chat in any desired channel or DM/GM on MM.
+1. Enter and run the slash command `/zoom settings` in the chat in any desired channel or DM/GM on MM.

 **Expected**